Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 ![](/images/corsair-helpers.jpg)

 To accurately test collisions between objects I've created a wireframe sphere factory.
 It returns a wireframe sphere in the size of the object's collision sphere.
-There is still a comment in the ship factory, If you want to try it.
+There is still a comment in the ship factory, if you want to try it.
 The coins and cannonballs are very similar to their collision shapes, so they don't need it.

 ~~~js
 function wireframeSphereFactory(size) {